INTEL-08. Competitive Intelligence Analysis: Fundamental

 Course Level: Fundamental (Basic concepts for those new to the topic or application)

-Participants are recommended to complete course CIC-01 or have an understanding of the competitive intelligence process and functions.
+It is recommended that participants have already completed course INTEL-01 or have an understanding of the competitive intelligence process and functions.

 Course Learning Objectives